OleksiiOleksenko/oleksiioleksenko.github.io/about.md

 # Hi!
 My name is Oleksii Oleksenko

-## I am a Computer Science PhD student interested in security and dependability
+## I am a Computer Science researcher interested in security and dependability

+Since December 2021, I am a postdoc at Microsoft Research Cambridge, where I develop new techniques to find and fix microarchitectural vulnerabilities (like Spectre and Meltdown) at various stages of the CPU design as well as in black-box CPUs.

-Since February 2016, I've been working as a tutor and a Ph.D. student in the System Engineering group at TU Dresden.
-Previously, I received my Master Degree in  Distributed Systems Engineering from TU Dresden in 12/2015.
+I did my PhD in the System Engineering group at TU Dresden;
+I had my Master Degree in Distributed Systems Engineering from TU Dresden.
 And prior to that, I received a Master Degree in Telecommunications from NTUU "KPI".

 Currently, I'm mainly working with microarchitectural/side-channel attacks and trying to develop defenses against them.
-I also have experience with trusted executing environments (especially, Intel SGX), memory safety ([SGXBounds](http://dl.acm.org/citation.cfm?id=3064192)), Intel MPX ([MPX explained](https://intel-mpx.github.io/)), and different implementations of SIMD technology ([Elzar](http://se.inf.tu-dresden.de/pubs/papers/Kuvaiskii2016elzarTechReport.pdf)).
+I also had experience with trusted executing environments (especially, Intel SGX), memory safety ([SGXBounds](http://dl.acm.org/citation.cfm?id=3064192)), Intel MPX ([MPX explained](https://intel-mpx.github.io/)), and different implementations of SIMD technology ([Elzar](http://se.inf.tu-dresden.de/pubs/papers/Kuvaiskii2016elzarTechReport.pdf)).

-More information about me on [my university page](https://tu-dresden.de/die_tu_dresden/fakultaeten/fakultaet_informatik/sysa/se/team/people/o_oleksenko) and on [LinkedIn](https://www.linkedin.com/in/oleksiioleksenko).

 ---